 Welcome to the Swim Across America - St. Louis Open Water Swim!
-Established in 2016, SAA - St. Louis has raised over $1,300,000 for our beneficiary: Siteman Cancer Center.
+Since 2016, SAA - St. Louis has raised over $1.6 million for our beneficiary: Siteman Cancer Center.
 Thank you for your support of cancer care in St. Louis.

-Each year we are proud to host over 500 swimmers and volunteers, spectators and supporters, as well as Gold Medal Olympians and special guests at our charity event.
-We are so excited to have you join us for our 8th annual swim on August 26th at our spectacular setting on Alpine Lake!
+Each year we are proud to host over 550 swimmers and hundreds of volunteers, spectators and supporters, as well as Gold Medal Olympians and special guests at our charity event.
+Thanks to you, our event has been at full capacity the last two years.
+We are so excited to have you join us for our 9th annual open water swim event on August 24th at our spectacular setting on Alpine Lake!

-All swimmers are required to raise at least $300 by event day.
+All swimmers are required to raise at least $300 by event day in order to participate.
 Swimmers under 18 are required to raise $100 by event day.

-WaveMakers go above and beyond the call of duty by raising at least $1,000 regardless of your age.
-Anyone can achieve WaveMaker status - swimmers, volunteers or SAA My Way participants.
+WaveMakers go above and beyond the call of duty by raising at least $1,000.
+Anyone at any age can achieve WaveMaker status - swimmers, volunteers or SAA My Way participants.
 WaveMakers get special recognition and an exclusive WM gift on event day.
 You can learn more about WaveMaker Status here.

 A person may elect to swim alone, or be part of a team.
 Many colleagues and college alumni will form teams, or teams may be formed in honor or memory of a loved one.
 All teams are inspirational and rewarding for everyone involved with Swim Across America.
-Teams must have a minimum of 3 swimmers and each swimmer is still required to meet the individual fundraising minimum of $300 ($100 if under 18).
+Teams must have a minimum of 3 swimmers and each swimmer is still required to meet the individual fundraising minimum of $300 ($100 if under 18) in order to participate.

 Swimmers will be asked to kickstart your fundraising and let your supporters know you are personally committed to the mission of SAA.
 The registration self-donation is a 100% tax deductible donation that will be will be credited towards each swimmer's fundraising minimum.
 The minimum self-donation amount will change as follows: